zeel2312/CHEFFIE/README.md

-# MealPlanner – AI-Augmented Meal Planning with CBR and RAG
+# CHEFFIE: Case-based Healthy Eating Framework for Food Inspiration and Evaluation

 MealPlanner is an intelligent system that assists users in planning meals tailored to their dietary goals and available ingredients.
 By combining **Case-Based Reasoning (CBR)** with **Retrieval Augmented Generation (RAG)**, MealPlanner suggests personalized daily meal plans, manages inventory from a virtual fridge, and proposes additional meals based on what's missing.